Discover Greenland : Nature (Biodiversity / Fauna & Flora)

 Birds and insects

-Half of Greenland's 50 species are magnificent migratory birds (geese, gulls, ptarmigan, petrels, terns, guillemots...).
+Over 230 bird species have been observed in Greenland.
+Of the fifty or so species seen, twenty are magnificent migratory birds (geese, gulls, ptarmigan, petrels, terns, guillemots...).
 Greenlandic legend has it that the raven brings light after dark.
 In fact, birds such as eider ducks and black guillemots suddenly announce summer by arriving in whole colonies overnight.
 Arctic gulls live only on pack ice.
 Finally, in the whole of Greenland, there are only four species of predatory birds: the peregrine falcon, the white-tailed eagle, the owl, the symbol of Arctic fauna often depicted by artists, and the rare gyrfalcon, paid for at great cost in the Orient, which Ivan the Terrible gave to Mary Tudor..

 Much to the surprise of tourists, large numbers of mosquitoes and flies invade the tundra during the summer season (especially in June and July, August being a quieter month).
 As the global temperature rises, insect development accelerates.
 So don't forget to equip yourself with insecticides and, above all, a mosquito net!